johnbillion/query-monitor/packages/qmi/readme.md

 # QMI

-QMI is a collection of React components which provide UI for developer tools panels, along with specific panels for Query Monitor for WordPress.
+QMI is a composite package made up of React components which provide:

+* Features for a developer tools UI
+* Specific panels for Query Monitor

+QMI is used for the main UI in the Query Monitor plugin for WordPress.
+While this package is still a work in progress, the aim is that the components are not coupled to WordPress.
+This means you can implement a UI for Query Monitor's collected data in an application separate from WordPress, for example a web browser extension or a centralised logging tool.

 ## Status